watsonbox/watsonbox.github.com/_posts/2020-11-30-discovering-msw.md

 })
 ```

-Okay, this will warn rather than raise, but [there are other options available](https://mswjs.io/docs/api/setup-server/listen#onunhandledrequest).
+Okay, this will warn rather than raise an error, but [there are other options available](https://mswjs.io/docs/api/setup-server/listen#onunhandledrequest).
 If the example handler above were omitted, the output would be something like the following, and as expected it helps with writing the mocks themselves:

 ```bash
 console.warn